sapegin/dotfiles/docs/lint-wrt.md

 # lint-wrt

-> Run Textlint, Proselint and Prettier on a text or Markdown file or files
+> Run Textlint and Prettier on a text or Markdown file or files

 - Lint text: